farg-bristol/FJSPH/README.md

 [NetCDF](https://www.unidata.ucar.edu/downloads/netcdf/) - Tested with NetCDF 4.7.3.

-[TECIO](https://github.com/su2code/SU2/tree/master/externals/tecio) - Tested with Tecplot 360 EX 2016 R2 version of TECIO.
+[TECIO](https://www.tecplot.com/products/tecio-library/) - Tested with 2016 R2, 2018 R2, 2019 R1, 2020 R2 versions of TECIO.

 The code has been built such that the first two libraries need to be in local subfolder "Third_Party", then in  "Eigen", and "NanoFLANN".
-NetCDF and TECIO must be on the system path.
+NetCDF is assumed to be installed on the system path, and the TECIO files are in the standard install location for linux tecplot (/usr/local/tecplot/360ex_2020r2/include) and included in the makefile.
+For your system, the include directories in the makefile will need to be modified for your tecplot version and install location to correctly locate the TECIO files.
+It is possible to download only the TECIO library, via the [SU2 code github](https://github.com/su2code/SU2/tree/master/externals/tecio).
 The bare minimum of Eigen has been provided in the repository, and additional download of the library shouldn't be necessary.

 # Building